nicklafferty/craftycody/content/crafts/diy-seashell-jars.md

 I decided to use some nautical rope, white sand, fake pearls, and my shells to create little vignettes inside the jars.
 It's a very simple and affordable craft that you can do to remember any beach vacation.

 I think this will count as a Dollar Tree craft because I found everything there except for the mason jars, but I'm pretty sure they have them most of the time.
 I had to go to Walmart for the jars.
 If you can't find the individual ones, check the craft aisle.
-They sell the bulk boxes of jars with the kitchen stuff.
+They sell bulk boxes of jars with the kitchen stuff.

 ## Supplies: